-To start a game from a cartridge insert it into the corresponging slot.
+To start a game from a cartridge insert it into the corresponding slot.
 You don’t need to do it while the console is off (like with old consoles).
-Gently push the catridge on both sides until it sits firmly.
+Gently push the cartridge on both sides until it sits firmly.

 Also, if the game is not recognised, a warning will be shown.
 You can still run the game, but the title will be not recognised.
 Sadly, you can’t edit the title or make any changes in the database.
 This is also the case with all those roms, which are not recognised.

 To start the game, the focus should be on the button «Play».
 Press «A» to start the game.
 No Linux texts , right into the game (that is why I don’t like RetroPie).

 To start a game from your library, navigate to one of the systems and press «A» to show the list of games.
 The left side will be filled with a list of games.
 You can change the view of the list.
 Choose a game and the press «A» to start it.

 If you want to close the current game and return to the main menu, press «Home».
 And the in-game menu will appear.
 Navigate to the button «Back main menu» and you will be redirected to the main menu.
 You can also use the configured shortcut.